querkmachine/beeps.website/src/about/work.md

 Goram & Vincent (at the time when I worked there, at least) is a small, agile full-service agency that do everything from branding and graphic design to website development and video production.
 I worked there as a full-stack developer during my degree's industrial placement year.

-During my time there, I worked on simple campaign websites for Continental Tyres and Glorious Brands; built content-content managed sites for the BMJ and Beeston Media; developed a store locator for Stila; designed an ecommerce platform for Shiner; and wrote Ruby as I maintained the MyDrinkaware tracking app.
+During my time there, I worked on simple campaign websites for Continental Tyres and Glorious Brands; built content-managed sites for the BMJ and Beeston Media; developed a store locator for Stila; designed an ecommerce platform for Shiner; and wrote a teeny bit of Ruby as I maintained the MyDrinkaware tracking app.

 ### Community and volunteer projects